ipfs/specs/src/architecture/unixfs.md

 This adds new fields to the UnixFS `Data` message to represent the various metadata fields.

-It has the advantage of being simple to implement, metadata is maintained whether the file is accessed directly via its [CID] or via an IPFS path that includes a containing directory, and by keeping the metadata small enough we can inline root UnixFS nodes into their CIDs so we can end up fetching the same number of nodes if we decide to keep file data in a leaf node for deduplication reasons.
+It has the advantage of being simple to implement.
+Metadata is maintained whether the file is accessed directly via its [CID] or via an IPFS path that includes a containing directory.
+In addition, metadata is kept small enough that we can inline root UnixFS nodes into their CIDs so that we can end up fetching the same number of nodes if we decide to keep file data in a leaf node for deduplication reasons.

 Downsides to this approach are:

 1. Two users adding the same file to IPFS at different times will have different [CID]s due to the `mtime`s being different.
-If the content is stored in another node, its [CID] will be constant between the two users but you can't navigate to it unless you have the parent node which will be less available due to the proliferation of [CID]s.
+If the content is stored in another node, its [CID] will be constant between the two users, but you can't navigate to it unless you have the parent node, which will be less available due to the proliferation of [CID]s.
 1. Metadata is also impossible to remove without changing the [CID], so metadata becomes part of the content.
-2. Performance may be impacted as well as if we don't inline UnixFS root nodes into [CID]s, additional fetches will be required to load a given UnixFS entry.
+2. Performance may be impacted as well as if we don't inline UnixFS root nodes into [CID]s, so additional fetches will be required to load a given UnixFS entry.

 #### Side Trees

-With this approach we would maintain a separate data structure outside of the UnixFS tree to hold metadata.
+With this approach, we would maintain a separate data structure outside of the UnixFS tree to hold metadata.

 This was rejected due to concerns about added complexity, recovery after system